ahmadshuraih/LB-Tester/readme.md

 > - "baseurl": string //The base url that will be used in all requests (Default http://localhost:3000)
 > - "expectedResponseCode": number //The expected response code of all requests (Default 200)
 > - "addressBookUrl": string //The request url of the addressbook from the loadbalancer (Default http://localhost:3100/addressbook)
+> - "checkRAMUsage": boolean //If the tester has to check the RAM while testing or not
+> - "ramCheckRequestMethod": string //Request method to get RAM details
+> - "ramCheckRequestUrl": string //Request url to get RAM details
+> - "ramCheckRequestBody": {} //Request body to get RAM details

 ### configurator